openstack-archive/fuel-docs/pages/installation-fuel-cli/0060-understand-the-manifest.rst

   [root@fuel ~]# astute -f simple.yaml -c provision

 Wait for command to finish.
 Now you can start configuring OpenStack cluster parameters.

+.. index:: Configuring Nodes for Deployment

 Configuring Nodes for Deployment
 ================================